sematext/docs/docs/logs/faq.md

 **Can I send old logs?**

 Yes, you can send all logs.
 However, keep in mind your logging app's Data Retention settings.
-For example, if your retention is set to 7 days and you send logs that are 10 days old (i.e. they contain a timestamp from 10 days ago), they will get accepted, but will get removed shortly after.
-Thus, check your app's data retention before importing old data.
+For example, if your retention is set to 7 days and you send logs that are 10 days old we will give you warning that you are outside of valid retention time range.

 **How can I send old logs?**